Kentucky Fried Chicken murders: Possible third perpetrator

 DNA evidence taken from Opie Hughes' body – found some distance away from the rest of the victims – indicated she had been sexually assaulted.
 However, the DNA did not match that of Hartsfield, Pinkerton, Mankins, or any other suspect.
 This led investigators to the possibility of a third man.
 Neither of the two convicted felons ever revealed the identity of any accomplice.
+The Rusk County DA will announce the third suspect after over 40 years thanks to new DNA evidence in a press conference on November 21, 2025.

 The murders were featured in the "Friday Night Ghosts" episode of Cold Case Files, which aired in February 2022.

+Death of Darnell Hartsfield

+On May 4, 2022, one of the two suspects, Darnell Hartsfield, died after suffering a massive hemorrhagic stroke in his jail cell at the French M. Robertson Unit in Abilene at age 61.
+At the time, Hartsfield's next parole hearing had been scheduled for January 2023.